-The Center for Undergraduate Scholar Engagement organizes the annual Student Scholars Day (SSD) event.
+The Office of Undergraduate Research and Scholarship organizes the annual Student Scholars Day (SSD) event.
 Students from all disciplines are invited to present quality research and projects.
 These can be both regular class projects and independent studies projects.
 All students will present at poster sessions held on the Allendale campus.
-Though primarily an undergraduate event, graduate students are encouraged to participate.
 This is also an opportunity to meet exceptional undergraduate students who may be well-suited for graduate study, and to pair those students with graduate mentors.
 Registration, guidelines, and event information are available online at gvsu.edu/ssd.